paurkedal/ppx_deriving_random/README.md

 ```

 However, there is a problem with the generated function.
 By default all
-branches of the variant is equally probably, leading to a possibly diverging
+branches of the variant is equally probable, leading to a possibly diverging
 computation.
-This can be fixed by adding weights to the fields:
+This can be fixed by weighing the constructors:

 ```ocaml
 type 'a free_magma =